-about the downtown crozet initiative Planning committee
+History of the downtown crozet initiative

-The first goals of the committee were to help guide the process and engage the community in the two public meetings, which were held on May 27 and June 11, 2015.
+The first goals of the committee were to help guide the process and engage the community in two public meetings, which were held on May 27 and June 11, 2015.
 Members of the community met to share ideas and feedback for the new town center.
 Results of these meetings can be found on the resources page here.

-- Providing guidance and expertise for Phase 1 of the design process, with an emphasis on creating a high-quality green civic space/plaza
+Provide guidance and expertise for Phase 1 of the design process, with an emphasis on creating a high-quality green civic space/plaza

-- Championing efforts to help obtain county and state resources for much-needed infrastructure projects, including roadways, parking options, etc.
+Champion efforts to help obtain county and state resources for much-needed infrastructure projects, including roadways, parking options, etc.

 Crozet has long been known as a beautiful rural area, quietly tucked away at the base of the Blue Ridge Mountains.
 Originally called "Wayland's Crossing," it was renamed in 1870 in honor of Colonel Claudius Crozet, the French-born civil engineer who directed the construction of the Blue Ridge Tunnel.